sebsto/mcpserverkit/README.md

 - [Claude Dekstop App](https://claude.ai/download)
 - Other AI services that support the Model Context Protocol

-To use the Wetaher example, add this JSON file to tour MCP CLient configuration
+To use the Weather example, add this JSON file to tour MCP CLient configuration

 ```
 {
   "mcpServers": {
     "weather": {
-      "command": "<path to your executable>",
+      "command": ".build/debug/MCPWeatherServer",
       "args": []
     }
   }